TOSIN OSHINOWO

 Tosin Oshinowo in her home office in Lagos © Spark Creative

-After completing the second edition of the Sharjah Architecture Triennial just over a month ago, architect and DIVIA Award 2023 finalist Tosin Oshinowo has stepped away from her practice for the first time in her career to join a fellowship in Italy, where she is brainstorming her next steps.
-In this interview, she shares with Veronika Lukashevich what her future plans might entail.
+After concluding the second edition of the Sharjah Architecture Triennial just over a month ago, architect and DIVIA Award 2023 finalist Tosin Oshinowo has stepped away from her practice for the first time in her career to join a fellowship in Italy.
+In this interview, she shares with Veronika Lukashevich her thoughts on what her future plans might entail.

 Tosin Oshinowo is seated in her room with about an hour to spare.
-She’s been on the move so much lately that it’s been hard to keep track of her whereabouts.
-For our interview, I expected she would be in Lagos, Nigeria, where she is usually based, but a few days before our online appointment, she announced on her Instagram that she was actually in Italy.
+She’s been so busy lately that it’s been hard to keep track of her whereabouts.
+For our interview, I expected her to be in Lagos, Nigeria, where she is usually based.
+However, just a few days before our online appointment, she announced on her Instagram that she was actually in Italy.

 In Bellagio, to be exact, on the shores of Lake Como.
 The scenery is idyllic, with deep blue waters set against the rocky alpine mountains—a perfect place to unwind and reset.
 But that’s not why she’s there.
-Tosin Oshinowo is staying at The Bellagio Center of the internationally renowned and philanthropy-centered Rockefeller Foundation, where she joined a prestigious fellowship that she describes as “an intellectual wellbeing retreat.”
-The program, which previously hosted trailblazers like Ruth Bader Ginsburg, a staunch advocate for gender equality and the second woman to serve on the US.
-Supreme Court, and author and civil rights activist Maya Angelou, aims to unite individuals across disciplines whose work addresses the most pressing global challenges.
+Tosin Oshinowo is currently residing at The Bellagio Center, an establishment under the auspices of the globally acclaimed Rockefeller Foundation, renowned for its philanthropic endeavors.
+She has recently become a fellow at this prestigious institution, describing her experience as akin to “an intellectual wellbeing retreat.”
+The program—which previously hosted trailblazers like Ruth Bader Ginsburg, a staunch advocate for gender equality and the second woman to serve on the US.
+Supreme Court, and author and civil rights activist Maya Angelou—unites individuals across disciplines whose work aims to solve global issues.
 A friend who had completed the four-week residency thought Oshinowo would be the perfect candidate and encouraged her to apply.
-“I looked at it and I thought, ‘oh, I’ve never done anything like this’, which is to step away from practice and say, ‘okay, I want to just focus on this’,” says Oshinowo.
+“I looked at it and I thought, ‘oh, I’ve never done anything like this’, which is to step away from my practice and say, ‘okay, I want to just focus on this’,” says Oshinowo.
 “So, it’s been very interesting taking this time out.”

-The group consists of 15 mid-to-late-career participants who prioritize environmentalism in their work, including a poet, several writers, an ex-judge, and even a former employee of the Obama administration, as Oshinowo enthusiastically points out.
-The fellows reside in a beautiful neoclassical house previously owned by Ella Holbrook Walker, Princess of Torree e Tasso (related to the wealthy Walker family known for their whiskey distillery.)
-In 1959, she donated her villa to the Rockefeller Foundation out of a desire to support institutions that contribute to the wellbeing of humanity.
+The fellowship group consists of 15 mid-to-late-career participants who prioritize environmentalism in their work.
+Among them are a poet, several other writers, a former judge, and even a past employee of the Obama administration, as Oshinowo enthusiastically notes.
+The fellows reside in a beautiful neoclassical house, once owned by Ella Holbrook Walker, Princess of Torree e Tasso (related to the wealthy Walker family known for their whiskey distillery).
+In 1959, she donated her villa to the Rockefeller Foundation, wishing to support institutions that contribute to the wellbeing of humanity.
 “She wanted her legacy to live on after she was gone,” says Oshinowo.

 “I have given so much, it’s such a massive buildup, and it’s almost like you put all this water into this big container, and then you open it up and it just goes ‘whoosh’.”

-The fellows are very well taken care of, enjoying access to individual studios, a 50-acre-park, and even two sessions with an osteopath (talk about a high-quality retreat!).
-While there’s a strong emphasis on individual work, which must be presented at the end of their stay, lively conversations naturally occur during dinners and lunches.
+The fellows are well taken care of, enjoying access to private studios, a 50-acre-park, and even two sessions with an osteopath (talk about a high-quality retreat!).
+While there is a strong emphasis on individual work, which must be presented at the end of their stay, lively conversations naturally occur during dinners and lunches.
 “I have been very inspired by the stories that I’ve heard so far and the experiences of my fellow cohorts,” says Oshinowo.
-“But it might be one of those things that eventually matures much later, when you start to reflect on the experiences of being in a place like this.”
+“But it might be one of those things that matures much later, when you start to reflect on the experiences of being in a place like this.”

-It seems that the fellowship couldn’t have come at a better time, allowing Oshinowo to zoom out and reflect on the whirlwind that were the last few months.
+It seems that the fellowship couldn’t have come at a better time, allowing Oshinowo to step back and reflect on the whirlwind of the past few months.
 In March, she completed the second edition of the Sharjah Architecture Triennial in the United Arab Emirates, a project she curated and worked on for 33 months.
-Running from November 11, 2023 until March 10, 2024, under the theme The Beauty of Impermanence: An Architecture of Adaptability, the Triennial focused on amplifying voices often overlooked in international dialogues, particularly from the Global South.
+Running from November 11, 2023, through March 10, 2024, under the theme The Beauty of Impermanence: An Architecture of Adaptability, the Triennial focused on amplifying voices often overlooked in international dialogues, particularly from the Global South.
 (The first edition took place in 2019 and was curated by Adrian Lahoud under the theme Rights of Future Generations).
-The exhibition showcased contributions from 29 architects and studios representing 26 countries, centered largely on strategies of reuse and architecture created with scarce resources.
+The exhibition showcased contributions from 29 architects and studios representing 26 countries, largely centered on strategies of reuse and architecture created with scarce resources.
 All participants were shaped by some form of “duality,” as Oshinowo explains, meaning they’ve lived and/or worked in multicultural settings.
 “They have a visibility that is very powerful because they have a hybridized reality and perspective,” she says.
 “By being in this elevated position, they can pull these very valuable narratives that I believe are very important to our current climate crisis.”

 Some of the selected projects include a building made of pink Himalayan salt by Ethiopian designer Miriam Hillawi Abraham, which directly relates to the Triennial’s themes of scarcity and impermanence.
 Named The Museum of Artifice (the photos below were taken by Danko Stjepanovic), it pays tribute to Ethiopia’s rock-hewn Lalibela churches and the abandoned village of Dallol, situated in one of the hottest places on the planet: the Danakil Depression.
 Dallol still features single-storey buildings made of mortar bonded salt blocks sourced from the adjacent salt lakes.

 Another standout project is We Rest at the Bird’s Nest, a three-story building made of scaffolding and organic waste by the Nigerian architects Papa Omotayo and Eve Nnaji.
-Inspired by the potted plants and bird cages cared for by mechanics in an industrial area in Sharjah, the architects were the only participants who chose to focus on ecology.
+Inspired by the potted plants and bird cages tended to by mechanics in an industrial area in Sharjah, the architects were the only participants who chose to focus on ecology.
 Their building served as a refuge for both birds and workers in an area that typically wouldn’t attract wildlife.
-“It was very interesting to see how they took a subject matter that nobody considered,” says Oshinowo.
+“It was very interesting to see how these two took a subject matter that nobody considered,” says Oshinowo.
 “Very rarely will you have an architect design for animals.”

 The project by the Nigerian architects creates an array of nesting rooms for humans and birds.
 Photo: Danko Stjepanovic